 If you are looking for protection higher than SPF 15, you can still consider applying moisturizer and sunscreen separately.
 This will eliminate potential concerns over finding a single moisturizer that meets all of your criteria for hydration and protection.
 Also remember that dermatologists recommend that you reapply sunscreen every two hours, or immediately after swimming or any activity that causes you to sweat [source: Skin Cancer Foundation].

-If you have more questions about hydration and protection in your moisturizers, you can find answers by following the links on the next page.
+If you have more questions about hydration and protection in your moisturizers, you can find answers by following the links below.

 Related HowStuffWorks Articles

 - American Academy of Dermatology.
 "10 Tips: Selecting Age-Fighting Topicals."
 (Sept.
 7, 2009)http://www.skincarephysicians.com/agingskinnet/age_fighting_selecting.html